wejrox/AutomatedDeployment/README.md

 # Automated-Deployment
- Ansible and Docker deployment for my personal projects
+ Ansible and Docker swarm deployment for my personal projects.